calsev/bannerlord_smith_forever/README.md

 ## Where to start looking

+Like Warband, Bannerlord is not very data-driven.
+There are a minimal number of XML files within each `Module\*\ModuleData\`.
+For very limited cases like changing party sizes or campanion skills it is possible to make a text-only mod.
+The vast majority of modding will require coding in C#.

 Taleworlds followed a `behavior`-`model` paradigm with the achitecture.
 This separates the responsibilties of the code more-or-less into mechanism and policy, respectively.

 * Behaviors are responsible for doing things, like starting and stopping tournaments or unlocking new crafting parts, for example